 CARES Act Emergency Grants

 The U.S. Department of Education provides guidance regarding funding eligibility and requirements.
-To be eligible for a CARES Act Emergency Grant, a student must:
+To be eligible for a Coronavirus Aid, Relief, and Economic Security (CARES) Act Higher Education Emergency Relief Funds, a student must:

 - Be enrolled in (or accepted for enrollment in) a degree or certificate program as of the Summer 2020 Term.

 - Have been enrolled in at least one course in the Summer 2020 Term.

 - Have completed a 2019-2020 Free Application for Federal Student Aid(FAFSA) to verify the following general eligibility requirements.
 The student must:

 - Be a U.S. citizen or have qualifying non-citizenship status.

 - Have earned a high school diploma or GED.

 - Have registered for selective service (if the individual is male and under 26 years of age).